fzavalloni/WUManager/README.md

 - Ping remote servers
 - Check if any server has pending boot
-- Check how many updates the server has to be installed
+- Check how many updates are pending to be installed
 - Check last boot, it helps to check if the machine rebooted and is UP
 - Start the patching process and reporting the percent of the process
+- Execute batchs, execute all the steps (Failover Clusters, Install Patch, Reboot the server and Audit) at once